 What Can I Eat?

 A lot of great stuff, actually.
 Legumes, whole grains, fruits and vegetables are all staples of a plant-based diet.
-That means you might start your day with a bowl of quinoa porridge made with almond milk (yep, good-for-you carbs are definitely allowed, in moderation), followed by a hearty roasted squash and farro salad and then shrimp and cauliflower “grits” for dinner.
+That means you might start your day with a bowl of quinoa porridge made with almond milk (yep, good-for-you carbs are definitely allowed, in moderation), followed by a hearty roasted squash and tofu with soy, honey, chili and ginger and then shrimp and cauliflower “grits” for dinner.
 Need an afternoon pick-me-up?
 Try a handful of nuts or seeds.
-And while french fries and cupcakes are technically plant-based, that’s not really what the diet is about.
+And while French fries and cupcakes are technically plant-based, that’s not really what the diet is about.
 (See earlier note about staying away from refined and processed foods.)
 Stick to the healthy stuff, OK?

 - Processed foods.
 Think: chips, frozen dinners, fake cheese, store-bought cookies, cereal bars, etc.